 Needle Localization

-Needle localization can be used to locate a breast abnormality that can be seen on a mammogram or ultrasound, but cannot be felt.
-By using the mammography or ultrasound, the radiologist can precisely localize the finding for the surgeon.
-This is similar to a biopsy, but will happen on the same day as surgery.
+Needle localization is used to find a breast abnormality that can be seen on a mammogram or ultrasound, but cannot be felt.
+By using mammography or ultrasound, the radiologist can find the abnormality for the surgeon.
+This is like a biopsy.
+It will happen on the same day as surgery.

 What you can expect: